LoyolaChicagoBooks/introcs-csharp/source/data/variables.rst

 .. index:: keyword

-There are some restrictions on the character sequence that make up an identifier:
+There are some restrictions on the character sequences that make up an identifier: